Ansible BuildAnsible Build

 export ANSIBLE_VAULT_IDENTITY_LIST="mint_system@.vault_pass_mint_system, sozialinfo@.vault_pass_sozialinfo"

-Alternatively you can configure the --vault-id
+Alternatively you can configure the --vault-id parameter of the Ansible playbook command:

 task play --vault-id mint_system@.vault_pass_mint_system ...